hamarituc/gentoo-overlay/README.md

 It's a graphical frontend for radare2, which is available in the main gentoo portage tree.

+### Qiling

+Qiling is an advanced binary emulation framework.

 ### Radare2

 Radare2 is a UNIX-like reverse engineering framework and command-line toolset.